• Skip to primary navigation

 • Different colorful ceramic plates and cups (thrift store buys, or ceramic tile from the hardware store)

-• Silicon sealant or other heavy-duty glue
+• Silicone sealant or other heavy-duty tile adhesive

 • Premixed grout in white